 While many areas of Utah have exceptional broadband access and high broadband adoption rates, there are still gaps where broadband is either unavailable or inaccessible.
-According to the Federal Communications Commission (FCC) National Broadband Map, there are 41,531 unserved and 27,820 underserved households in the state.3 Also, the American Community Survey finds that 26,058 Utah households do not have access to a smartphone, desktop, laptop, or tablet.4 These statistics demonstrate the gap between those with internet access, access to devices, and digital skills and those without.
+According to the Federal Communications Commission (FCC) National Broadband Map, there are 41,541 unserved and 28,108 underserved households in the state (as of July 20, 2023).3 Also, the American Community Survey finds that 26,058 Utah households do not have access to a smartphone, desktop, laptop, or tablet.4 These statistics demonstrate the gap between those with internet access, access to devices, and digital skills and those without.
 This gap is called the digital divide, and it leads to economic, social, and political disparities for underserved populations.
 Additionally, certain communities, such as low-income households and Tribal lands, are disproportionately affected by the digital divide.
 The State of Utah is focused on providing affordable access and resources to the digital world no matter a resident's age, location, cultural background, or financial situation.